PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Introduction

-Our goal in this work is to push the boundaries of table extraction with a new dataset addressing all the previously mentioned challenges.
-Among our contributions: \begin{itemize} \item We establish the first large-scale benchmark for comprehensive page-level table extraction, containing 548,414 tables annotated in their full-page context, including connections from tables to their captions and footers. \item We introduce the first large dataset for multi-page table extraction.
-It contains 9,492 instances of multi-page tables, including over 200 tables that span at least 5 pages and 17 tables that span 10 pages or more. \item We create Page-Object Table Transformer (POTATR), an extension of the Table Transformer (TATR) to full-page table extraction.
-We show that POTATR trained on PubTables-v2 can achieve a $\textrm{GriTS}_\textrm{Top}$ score of 0.960 on page-level TSR. \item We benchmark recent domain-specialized VLMs for the first time on tasks beyond typical cropped tables.
-Our experiments reveal that a wide gap remains between these models and the current state-of-the-art on some of the most challenging tasks. \item Using our dataset, we introduce the first data-driven approach to cross-page table continuation prediction.
-Surprisingly, image classification models trained on PubTables-v2 are capable of achieving an F1-score of 0.99 on this task. \item Finally, we revisit TSR from PubTables-1M and introduce 136k additional long and wide cropped tables, more than doubling the total number of these challenging tables when combined across both datasets. \end{itemize}
+Our goal in this work is to push the boundaries of table extraction with a new dataset and evaluation methodology addressing all the previously mentioned challenges.
+Among our contributions: \begin{itemize} \item We create PubTables-v2, a large-scale dataset supporting challenging aspects of table extraction at three levels of context: cropped tables, single pages, and full documents.
+It is the first large-scale benchmark for page-level and document-level table extraction, containing 548,414 tables annotated in their full-page context with bounding boxes and hierarchical connections to captions and footers. \item We introduce the first large dataset of multi-page tables, with 9,492 instances spanning up to 13 pages, including over 200 tables that span at least 5 pages and 17 tables that span 10 pages or more. \item We propose extensions of standard TSR metrics---GriTS, TEDS, and exact match accuracy---to handle the most general case for page and document-level TE, where there can be multiple predicted and ground truth tables with no correspondence between them. \item We evaluate a broad range of models---from small trained narrow-task models to frontier MLLMs---for the first time across different levels of document context.
+Our results reveal the relative strengths of current model types, with frontier MLLMs' context advantage decisive for complex multi-page extraction but smaller models capable of achieving competitive or even superior performance on narrower tasks. \item We develop the first data-driven approach to cross-page table continuation prediction and show that model-based merging of tables across pages significantly improves document-level TE performance for single-page-context models. \end{itemize}